cfpb/idea-box/README.md

 * django-taggit - A library for Tags within django
 * mock - A library for creating mock objects for testing.
 * south - A library for schema and data migrations.
-* [collab](http://github.com/cfpb/collab) - Intranet platform, specifically needed for idea comments
-* mptt - A library enabling nested/reply-to comments
+* django-mptt - A library enabling nested/reply-to comments

 ### Optional
-* collab platform - Installing idea-box as an app inside a collab platform provides several convenience features:
+* [collab platform](http://github.com/cfpb/collab) - Installing idea-box as an app inside a collab platform provides several convenience features:
   * Autocomplete when adding new tags (requires elasticsearch server)
   * User can delete tags he/she created
   * Email notifications